 Relationship to other soil and climate variables

 To interpret the different sensitivities of fET to CWD in each fET group, we investigated their relationship with other soil and climate variables (Fig. 6).
 The sand fraction is higher in the 'low fET' group, at the expense of the silt fraction (Fig. 6a).
 Forests prevail in the 'high fET' group, followed by croplands (Fig. 5b).
 The 'medium fET' group has a similar distribution of vegetation classes.
-In the 'low fET' group treeless PFTs are dominant (savannahs, shrublands and grasslands, Fig. 5b).
+In the 'low fET' group, treeless PFTs are dominant (savannahs, shrublands and grasslands, Fig. 5b).
 The aridity index shows a decreasing trend across the fET groups, with the 'low fET' one being the most arid (Fig. 5c).
 Topographic effects and mean annual precipitation could not explain much of the variance across fET groups (Fig. 5 d,e).
 The mean annual temperature is increasing across fET groups (Fig. 5f).

 Discussion